Boba Fett Film Is A Go, Mangold Making Mandalorian Mercenary Movie

 — The Verge (@verge) May 24, 2018

-Despite his limited screen time and the fact that his face was obscured by a mask, Fett became a cult character in the 80’s and 90’s, though he existed only in the world of comic books, novels, merchandise, and other spinoff media until the 2002 prequel (which, again, will not be mentioned here).
+Despite his limited screen time and the fact that his face was obscured by a mask, Fett became a cult character in the ’80s and ’90s, though he existed only in the world of comic books, novels, merchandise, and other spin-off media until the 2002 prequel (which, again, will not be mentioned here).

 The as-yet-untitled Boba Fett movie is the latest entry in Disney’s efforts to revitalize the Star Wars franchise – which, by all account, has been a raging success thus far.
 In addition to two movies in the main timeline (2015’s The Force Awakens and 2017’s The Last Jedi), there have been two “anthology” movies: 2016’s Rogue One: A Star Wars Story, and Solo: A Star Wars Story, which opens today).